Hip Dysplasia in Infants: Causes, Signs & Treatments | A Pediatric PT’s Guide For Parents

 A great resource for learning more about this condition is the International Hip Dysplasia Institute.
 They define it as “a general term for infantile hip instability, dislocation, or shallowness of the hip socket.
 Hip instability and dislocation are more likely to occur during infancy, while a shallow stable socket is more often discovered in adolescence or adulthood.”

-Because the first 6 months of life are a huge period of hip joint development for a baby, it is important to ensure that we’re protecting their hip development through proper positioning in things like baby carriers, swaddles, and providing as much free floor play as possible.
+Because the first 6 months of life are a huge period of hip joint development for a baby, it is important to ensure that we’re protecting baby’s hip development through proper positioning in things like baby carriers, swaddles, and providing as much free floor play as possible.

 Contributing Factors, Diagnosis & Treatment of Hip Dysplasia